get-bridge/truss-cli/README.md

 > You can also provide param values by passing `--set name=value` to the
 > `truss bootstrap` command.

-With your configuration file in place at the root of your project, simply run `truss bootstrap` to create your local `./truss` directory.
+With your configuration file in place at the root of your project, create your local `./truss` directory by running:

+`aws-vault exec bridge -- truss bootstrap`

 This deployment config will serve as a starting point for your project, and it is expected that you will make changes per your application's needs.
 Thus, your `bootstrap.truss.yaml` is no longer necessary.

 In the future, we might strive to make this template customizable enough such